Gedong Arca Museum, Bedulu: Collections

-The museum gathers some 3,000 cultural heritage items, covering the periods from (prehistoric and protohistoric times) - stone age to bronze age - and from the 8th to 15th century.
-They include ancient household tools, hunting tools, fishing tools, cultivation tools, and other items related to religious / ritual purposes.
-A section of the museum houses bronze artifacts which are early elements of the Hindu religion, such as the cakra - a weapon used by the god Wisnu - and a priest's ceremonial bell.
-Another section of the museum houses stone tools such as axes and flints, and some metal utensils.
-These diverse artifacts, categorized and dated, are presented in large display cabinets.
+The museum houses approximately 3,000 cultural heritage items, spanning periods from prehistoric and protohistoric times (the Stone Age to the Bronze Age) and from the 8th to the 15th century.
+These include ancient household tools, hunting and fishing implements, cultivation tools, and other items used for religious or ritual purposes.
+One section of the museum contains bronze artefacts that are early elements of the Hindu religion, such as the cakra – a weapon used by the god Wisnu – and a priest's ceremonial bell.
+Another section contains stone tools, including axes and flints, as well as some metal utensils.
+These diverse artefacts, categorised and dated, are presented in large display cabinets.

 The museum also holds a collection of sarcophagi from around the island.
-Their sizes vary from small flat coffins to much larger and longer versions - the size also indicates the status of the deceased.
-Many of these sarcophagi are shaped like turtles and adorned with several protrusions and carvings representing faces with wide eyes, open mouths and tongues poking out.
-It is assumed that they were considered vectors for magical powers aimed at protecting the coffin and the community from negative forces.
-Some also bear carved spells, with the same finality in mind.
+Their sizes vary, from small flat coffins to much larger and longer examples – the size indicating the status of the deceased.
+Many of these sarcophagi are shaped like turtles and adorned with protrusions and carvings representing faces with wide eyes, open mouths and protruding tongues.
+It is assumed that these features were considered to possess magical powers, intended to protect the coffin and the community from negative forces.
+Some also bear carved spells, serving the same protective purpose.

-Striving to maintain and document ancient findings, the museum is an educational medium mainly visited by students seeking research data and items that bear witness to the earliest traces of Balinese civilization.
+Committed to maintaining and documenting ancient findings, the museum serves as an educational resource, visited primarily by students seeking research data and items that bear witness to the earliest traces of Balinese civilisation.

 Surroundings

-It stands 600 m south of the Penataran Sasih temple, where a number of archaeological relics are also held - most famously the bronze kettledrum known as the moon of Pejeng (‘Bulan Pejeng’) for its circular shape that resembles a full moon, likely made in Bali since its large mould was also found on the island.
+The museum stands 600 metres south of the Penataran Sasih Temple, where a number of archaeological relics are also held – most famously the bronze kettledrum known as the Moon of Pejeng (Bulan Pejeng), so named for its circular shape, which resembles a full moon.
+The drum was likely made in Bali, as its large mould has also been found on the island.